Data-Driven Grasp Synthesis - A Survey

 The approach vector serves as a seed for synthesizing a grasp with the Eigengrasp planner~\citep{Eigen:07}.
 The grasp features are used as a reference to which the synthesized grasp should be similar.

 \citet{HillenbrandR12} frame the problem of transferring functional grasps between objects of the same category as pose alignment and shape warping.
 They assume that there is a source object given on which a set of functional grasps is defined.
 Pose clustering is used to align another object of the same category with it.
-This is followed by establishing correspondences between these two objects and subsequent transfer of the fingertip contact points from the source object to the target object.
-A feasible force-closed grasp is then re-planned.
-The authors present experimental results in which 80\% of grasps on the source object were also stable and reachable on the target object.
-These results are however limited to the category of cups containing six instances.
+Subsequently, fingertip contact points can be transferred from the source to the target object.
+The experimental results are promising.
+However, they are limited to the category of cups containing six instances.